rentzb/bayesian-pape/README.md

 Citation: Rentz, Bradley.
 2017.
 Bayesian Generalized Linear Mixed Effect Models: Accessible Bayesian inference with the rstanarm package.
 Presented at Statistical methods in phonetic sciences workshop, Phonetics and Phonology in Europe 2017, Cologne, Germany, 11 June 2017. https://github.com/rentzb/bayesian-pape.

 The presentation file is presentation/intro_rstanarm.html.
 The source is intro_rstanarm.Rmd.
 The image files in the "presentation" and "intro_rstanarm_files" folders are required for the html file to load properly.
-Note: the .Rmd may take several minutes to compile.
+Note: the .Rmd file may take several minutes to compile.